yjg30737/pyqt-custom-titlebar-window/README.md

 # pyqt-custom-titlebar-window
 PyQt Custom Titlebar Window (resizable, movable, minimize/maximize/close).
 User can put customized widget(QMainWindow only) in the frame.
 Drag menu bar on QMainWindow to move the window, double-click it to show maximize/normal.

+I'm currently using Windows 10.

 ## Requirements
 PyQt5 >= 5.15